I3-Laboratory/GrapeCPNet/README.md

 # GrapeCPNet
 Paper: GrapeCPNet: A deep learning integration for grape completion and phenotyping in 3D

-The dataset is used in the paper“GrapeCPNet: A deep learning integration for grape completion and phenotyping in 3D”
 # Test Data and Weights are available here:
 Please fill out the [form here](https://forms.gle/dDQwvTrHGtZebAG59) to receive the download link